watson-developer-cloud/speech-javascript-sdk/README.md

 * enable eslint
 * check if object.pick and Object.assign result in significantly smaller output than lodash
 * break components into standalone npm modules where it makes sense
+* record which shim/pollyfills would be useful to extend partial support to older browsers (Promise, Object.assign, etc.)